 GPS Accuracy and Negatives

-The accuracy in a GPS device in subways significantly drops to impracticable.
+The accuracy of a GPS device in subways significantly drops to impracticable.
 Moreover, most GPS devices cannot handle underground and indoor settings predominantly well.

 GPS gathers precise location data and uses it in contact tracing, although its location data is intricate to secure and highly sensitive.
 For instance, fitness apps that use GPS location data have revealed the precise layout of US bases.
 It has unique location data that makes its anonymization effectively impractical.
 Thus, the deployment of location-based contact tracing at scale poses privacy and security risks when incompletely secured.